bitnami/containers/bitnami/cassandra/README.md

-# Bitnami package for Apache Cassandra
+# Bitnami Secure Image for Apache Cassandra

 ## What is Apache Cassandra?